 Financial aid applications will be processed in the order received.
 Submitting the application by LACM's stated deadlines is essential to have timely processing.
-Only complete files containing the required documentation will be processed.
-A financial aid file is complete only after the following documents and information have been received:
+Only complete files containing the required documentation will

-- Confirmation of Admission status in an eligible - A valid FAFSA containing LACM's federal school code - Any other documentation requested by the Financial Aid Office required for completion of the verification process.
+- Confirmation of Admission status in an eligible program.
+A valid FAFSA containing LACM's federal school code - 038684.
+Any other documentation requested by the Financial Aid Office required for completion of the verification process.
 Financial aid awards are for one academic year and it is the responsibility of the student to reapply each year if additional aid is needed.